 - In 1969 the CTP’s tractor pulling organization, WBHM, a name created from the original member’s initials, was created.

 - Popular WAVE radio and TV personality, Jack Crowner, was the voice of the CTP from 1969-1986.
-Lloyd Douglas, a competitor in the first CTP, and Butch Krieger, the current CTP announcer, later joined Crowner as announcers.
+Lloyd Douglas, a competitor in the first CTP, and Butch Krieger later joined Crowner as announcers.

 - Sixty-six tractors competed in three classes (5,000, 10,000 and 15,000 pound tractors) in the first Championship Tractor Pull.